RepoDynamics/PyPackIT/docs/website/.source_draft/intro/overview/old.md

 # Overview

-|{{ccc.name}}| is a fully configured, yet highly customizable automation system
-that integrates with your GitHub repository and takes responsibility for a large portion of common tasks in every step of the development and maintenance process of your software project.
-From configuring your repository, Python package, test-suite, documentation website, and all other related tools and services according to the latest standards and best practices, to managing your project's branches, issues, pull requests, and releases,
-|{{ccc.name}}| provides an exhaustive set of fully-configured
-continuous integration, deployment, and testing (CI/CD/CT) workflows that render your entire development and maintenance pipelines automated and dynamic.
-These workflows, which are built on
-[GitHub Actions](https://github.com/features/actions)—GitHub's own powerful automation platform—contain
-detailed instructions and commands for automatically performing a variety of tasks every time an event (e.g., pushing to a branch, opening an issue or pull request, etc.) occurs in your repository.

-Simply create a new repository from the PyPackIT template, add your project's information, and start coding;
-PyPackIT will automatically create and deploy a professional documentation website for your project, run various tests on your code, build your Python package, publish it on PyPI and GitHub, create detailed release notes and changelogs, manage your repository's issues and pull requests.

 The project addresses a common challenge faced by developers when initiating a new app or Python package: starting from scratch and configuring every element manually.
 Creating an ideal repository structure,